urakubo/analyses_pips_camkii/README.md

 #### control_board_example.py

 It creates objects of the classes below.
-Each object 'obj' calls the examples method to specify the target lammpstrj files (obj.exmaples()), and executes the method for processing (obj.run(), obj.repeat_run()).
+Each object "obj" first calls the "examples" method to specify target files (obj.exmaples()), then executes a method for processing (obj.run(), obj.repeat_run()).

 - EditData
 - PlotProfiles